pascallin/goose/README.md

 # goose

-some database interface:

-- `/pkg/mongo`: more human known interface mongo package, inspired by Node.JS package `mongoose`
+A more human known interface mongo package base on `mongo-driver`, inspired by Node.JS package `mongoose`

 ## Development